 NBA Teams and Conference Structure

-It is important to understand the number of teams and the current alignment of the NBA conferences in order to understand the NBA playoff structure.
+It's important to know the number of teams and the current alignment of the NBA conferences.
+This is the best way to understand the NBA playoff structure.

 NBA Eastern Conference Teams

 |Atlantic Division||Central Division||Southeast Division|

 |Boston Celtics||Chicago Bulls||Atlanta Hawks|

 |Los Angeles Lakers||Memphis Grizzlies||Oklahoma City Thunder|

 The NBA is set up with an Eastern Conference with three regional divisions.
 The Western Conference teams are divided the same way, into three divisions.